 Training Planning Weekend

 May be invited to attend our annual training planning weekend for managers where we focus on getting things ready for the summer, developing our management teams, and bonding the teams.
-The approximate date is 21st and 22nd April 2018.
+The approximate date is 30th and 31st of May, although this is TBC.

 Strong candidates should apply even if the exact dates of training weeks do not perfectly suit.